matteoincremona/algoind/README.md

 - ### 😃 Who I am
   - My name is Matteo, a 21 years old FinTech student.
   - I created this library for my personal usage and I decided publish it because it think can be useful for someone.
-  - 👋 You can find my [contact here].
+  - 👋 You can find my [contacts here].

 - The source code is currently hosted on GitHub at: https://github.com/...